×

 Lumber Forks

-Rug And Carpet Rams
+Rug and Carpet Rams

 Rug and carpet rams are round-shaped extensions.
 These extensions make it easier for operating engineers to pick up bolts of fabric used as floor coverings.
 These are usually shipped in tightly wound packages, making them difficult to manage with any other arrangement.